 Ingredients

-- 2 TBS Neutral Oil – such as canola or vegetable (SEE NOTES)
+- 2 TBS Neutral High Heat Oil – canola oil or vegetable oil

 - 4 TBS Jerk Seasoning – homemade or store-bought (SEE NOTES)